-SPECT/CT acquisition was performed at 5- and 24-hours following injection with absolute quantification of tracer uptake.
-Absolute quantification and SUV{max} values were obtained using xSPECT Quant and compared across 5- and 24-hour acquisitions.
-SPECT/CT images show focal areas of intense inhomogeneous accumulation of ^{99m}Tc-labelled antigranulocyte antibodies within the fracture fragments in the proximal end of left tibia as well as the internal fixation plates, especially the intercondylar plate.
+SPECT/CT acquisition was performed 5 and 24 hours following injection with absolute quantification of tracer uptake.
+Absolute quantification and SUV ${max}$ values were obtained using xSPECT Quant and compared across 5- and 24-hour acquisitions.
+SPECT/CT images show focal areas of intense inhomogeneous accumulation of $^{99m}$ TC-labelled antigranulocyte antibodies within the fracture fragments in the proximal end of left tibia as well as the internal fixation plates, especially the intercondylar plate.
 The pattern of uptake is suggestive of active osteomyelitis.
-SUV{max} comparisons showed a significant increase between the 5- and 24-hour acquisitions in all areas of focal uptake (SUV{max} increase from 2.61 to 4.55 in one foci shown in Figure 7) suggestive of progressive accumulation of radio-
+SUV ${max}$ comparisons showed a significant increase between the 5- and 24-hour acquisitions in all areas of focal uptake (SUV ${max}$ increase from 2.61 to 4.55 in one foci shown in Figure 7) suggestive of progressive accumulation of radiolabelled antigranulocyte antibodies, which reflect progressive leucocyte accumulation within the infective foci involving the fracture fragments and internal fixation pins and plates of the proximal tibia, suggestive of active osteomyelitis.